-The UK payments industry will have to collaborate to ensure interoperability with the EU system in order to facilitate cross-border payments.
-It will also need to collaborate in order to extend its domestic instant payment system to Customer to Business (C to B) and to cards and direct debit.
+The UK payments industry will have to collaborate to ensure interoperability with the EU system in order to facilitate cross-border payments as well as foreign exchange between sterling and euro.
+It will also need to collaborate in order to extend its domestic instant payment system to Customer to Business ("C2B") and to cards and direct debit.

-This scheme may help address detriment UN3 (lack of real-time pull functionality), and UN11 (lack of real-time balances leading to financial detriment caused by overspending and returned payment fees).
-However, as it is limited to the SEPA area, it may have limited impact on UK consumers.
-It may also reduce detriment H9, on lack of access for business users to online credit transfer payments.
+As it is limited to the SEPA area, it may have limited impact on UK consumers, but it could reduce detriment UN15 and UN16, on lack of access for business users to online credit transfer payments.

-5.2.12.2 ERPB: Person-to-person (P2P) mobile payments
+5.2.14.2 ERPB: Person-to-person (P2P) mobile payments

-In June 2015, the ERPB agreed on recommendations to set up a mobile Person-To-Person payment network across the EU.
-This aims to allow payments to be made between customers across the EU using a phone number as a proxy instead of an IBAN number, similar to the UK PayM initiative.
+In June 2015, the ERPB agreed on recommendations to set up a mobile Person-To-Person ("P2P") payment network across the EU.
+This aims to allow payments to be made between customers across the EU using a mobile phone number as a proxy for an IBAN number, similar to the UK PayM37 initiative.
 The potential proxy could extend to other identification information that the payee is prepared to share, such as an email address.
-The project aims to set up a standardised proxy lookup (SPL) service, using existing EU and national infrastructures, such as SEPA payments and IBAN.
-Whilst the plan is currently focused on P2P payments, it may be extended to Person to Merchant/Retailer (P2M) in future, as this holds a stronger business case.
+The project aims to set up a standardised proxy lookup ("SPL") service, to connect between existing EU and national infrastructures.
+Whilst the plan is currently focused on P2P payments, it may be extended to Person to Merchant/Retailer ("P2M") in future, as this holds a stronger business case.

-As with SCTinst, the UK payments industry will need to collaborate in order to ensure interoperability with the EU system.
+As with SCTinst38, the UK payments industry will need to collaborate in order to ensure interoperability with the EU system, bearing in mind the challenges related to currency exchange.
 Currently the main opportunities for the UK payments industry lie in contributing towards the ongoing work of the steering committee to set up a mobile P2P forum.
-The first meeting was held inMarch 2016 and next scheduled for April 2016.
-A number of UK based entities are represented for example Electronic Money Association, PayM and Payfriendz.
+The first meeting was held in March 2016 and next scheduled for May 2016.

-This project may assist in reducing detriment HS8 regarding the lack of interoperability between mobile payment solutions, although the structure of the proposed solution is rather restrictive, and is not focused on mobile phone payments, but rather the use of a mobile phone number as a proxy for an IBAN or other account type of number.
-Industry and UK/EU collaboration may also help address the lack of options for new technologies and/or market entrants who may not wish to use the traditional 4-party system (detriment HS3).
-However, as the proposed solution aims to use existing infrastructures as much as possible, the extent to which this project is likely to solve detriment HS3 is limited.
+This project may assist in reducing detriment HS7 regarding the lack of interoperability between mobile payment solutions, although the structure of the proposed solution is not focused on mobile phone payments, but rather the use of a mobile phone number as a proxy for an IBAN for the purpose of a SEPA payment.

-5.2.12.3 ERPB: Contactless proximity payments (mobile and card-based)
+5.2.14.3 ERPB: Contactless proximity payments (mobile and card-based)

-In November 2015, the ERPB published a statement agreeing to develop, over time, a secure, convenient, consistent, efficient and trusted payment experience for customers (consumers and merchants) for all retail transactions at the point of interaction (POI), based on commonly accepted and standardised contactless and other proximity payment technologies.
+In November 2015, the ERPB published a statement agreeing to develop, over time, a secure, convenient, consistent, efficient and trusted payment experience for customers (consumers and merchants) for all retail transactions at the point of interaction ("POI"), based on commonly accepted and standardised contactless and other proximity payment technologies.